seankross/bookdown-start/02-Participation.Rmd

 Teams are also encouraged to use Docker or Singularity to containerize their models & workflows.
 EFI conventions for containerizing forecasts are still being developed, but our aim (particularly in later years of the forecast challenge) is to be able to provide shared cyberinfrastructure that makes it easier for teams to automate containerized forecasts.
 Containers will also facilitate Challenge themes interested in performing post-hoc analyses, such as uncertainty quantification and sensitivity analysis.

-### Computational reesources
+### Computational resources

 We are currently working with CyVerse for access to computational resources for teams that require resources not available through home institutions.
 We will update with more details as they become available.

 ## Participation agreement

-All participants agree to have their forecast posted in real-time on the NEON Ecological Forecast Challenge Output RShiny app (in development) and potentially published in a scientific journal.
-The manuscripts describing the accuracy of forecasts across teams will be coordinated by the Ecological Forecasting Initiative Research Coordination Network and extend authorship to members of each team with an opt-in policy.
+All participants agree to have their forecast posted in real-time on the NEON Ecological Forecast Challenge [Dashboard](https://shiny.ecoforecast.org/){target="_blank"} and potentially published in a scientific journal.
+The manuscripts describing the accuracy of forecasts across teams will be coordinated by the Ecological Forecasting Initiative Research Coordination Network and authorship will be extended to members of each team with an opt-in policy.

 If a publication is generated by a forecast team, we ask that the manuscript acknowledge the Ecological Forecasting Initiative Research Coordination Network and its support from the National Science Foundation (DEB-1926388).

 ## NEON Data Use

-NEON data products, software, and derivatives thereof are freely available for use when accompanied by appropriate disclaimers, acknowledgments, and data citations, defined in the NEON data use policy.
+NEON data products, software, and derivatives thereof are freely available for use when accompanied by appropriate disclaimers, acknowledgments, and data citations, defined in the [NEON data use policy](https://www.neonscience.org/data/about-data/data-policies){target="_blank"}.

 ## Additional data options